 ...You can build a digital clock with its digits levitating in the air...

+My small hobby project - mechanically scanned LED clock.
+It was built in 1998.
 Red digits on this photo appear to float in the air in front of the clock.
 This illusion is based on inertia of a human eye.
 If LED-formed digits will periodically and frequently enough flash, they will appear solid and steady.
 And since the matrix of digits is formed by a mechanically scanned single line of LEDs, and the fast rotating clock body is not visible, it leaves digits "suspended" in the air.
-The first clock using this concept was built (and PIC microcontroller code written) by Bob Blick, please visit his page for yet more photos of his original clock and clocks built by other people.
+As far as I know, the the first clock using this concept was built in 1997 by Bob Blick, so full credit for the cool idea, original design and the software goes to Bob.
+Please visit his page for yet more photos of his original clock and clocks built by other people.

 First, mechanical stuff.
 We will use a 12V automotive fan (sells for $12.95) as a kit, containing almost all nesessary mechanical parts.
 The only extra part you'll need is a ball bearing and brass tube about 2mm in diameter.
 The bearing I've used was 22mm ext. dia., 10mm int. dia., and 6mm high.
 This size is not very critical, (that's just what I had in hand) but try to find something close: this one fits very nicely.